Cochinita Pibil Tostadas

 About this recipe

 Cochinita pibil tostadas are a brilliant way to enjoy Yucatecan achiote pork in crispy bites.
-Shredded cochinita is placed on tostadas with pickled red onion, habanero and sour cream, creating a combination of sweet, sour and spicy flavours that is impossible to resist.
+Shredded cochinita is placed on tostadas with pickled red onion, habanero and sour cream, creating a combination of sweet, sour and spicy flavors that is impossible to resist.

 History & Origin